potassco/coom-benchmarks/Roadmap.md

 - Three COOM language fragments in increasing complexity
 - Corresponding ASP fact format and ANTLR4 parser for COOM to ASP
     - Unit tests for parser
-- Three corresponding encodings for the language fragments for clingo and fclingo
+- Three corresponding encodings for the language fragments for clingo and flingo
 - Basic Python package to parse and solve COOM/ASP instances
 - Two possible benchmark sets which are scalable: Restaurant and bike fleet
 - Encodings from denkbares (correspond to current language fragments?)